finger563/cbsat/docs/_sources/design-time.txt

 The major drawback for Network Calculus that our work aims to solve is the disconnect from the real system that stems from using an approach based on time-window analysis.
-Such an approach leads to dramatically under-approximating the utilization of the network, since a known drop in network performance which is expected and handled by the application cannot be accurately modeled.
+Such an approach leads to dramatically under-approximating the capacity of the network while simultaneously over-approximating the utilization of the network, since a known drop in network performance which is expected and handled by the application cannot be accurately modeled.
 In our case, the system is using a system profile which can service data during the period from :math:`0\le t\le 7` seconds with a period of 10 seconds.
 The application is designed around this constraint and only produces data during that interval.
 Because our technique directly compares when the application produces data to when the system can service the data, we are able to derive more precise performance prediction metrics than Network Calculus, which compares the 3 seconds of system downtime to the 3 seconds of maximum application data production.

 We developed software which produces data according to a supplied input profile and configured the system's network to provide the